 Developing brand-new software applications is an absolute need for every business with expansion aspirations.
-Because of the continuous progress that is being made in application development technologies, enterprises and project managers now have a wide variety of options open to them.
+Because of the continuous progress that is being made in application development technologies, enterprises, and project managers now have a wide variety of options open to them.
 It may be challenging to keep up with everything that’s accessible, even though there are so many different choices.
 The aims and priorities of your firm should serve as a compass when choosing the technological stack to utilize.
 One example of a technology that sees widespread application in today’s world is the Node.js server.
-Due to the fact that it is very current technology, a lot of companies have begun using Node.js as the foundation for their backend technology stack.
+Due to the fact that it is a very current technology, a lot of companies have begun using Node.js as the foundation for their backend technology stack.
 It is used in a broad variety of Node.js development companies in India and companies worldwide as an alternate method for creating server-side applications.

 What is Node.js?

 Examples of How Node.js has been Put to Use in the Real World

 It is common practice for well-known players in the digital world and Node.js development companies in India to employ Node.js to construct their backend infrastructure.
 The following are some examples: